 What did we find after pouring through all the data?
 Let’s just say we hope folks in Two Rivers don’t mind us spreading the word.

-To create our list of the best places in Wisconsin to retire, we first used Census data to find all places in the Badger State with a population of at least 5,000 that aren’t townships.
+To create our list of the best places in Wisconsin to retire, we first used Census data to find all places in the Badger State — 773 cities and towns.